ravir4/DevOpsInsights/about_risk.md

 4. Run the project and [view the results](results.html).

 No matter how you build and deploy your code, the results are the same: the builds that meet standards will move past the Deployment Risk gates, and builds that don't meet standards are stopped.

-## Prerequisites
-{: #prerequisites}

-Deployment Risk requires some configuration beyond what is described in [Getting Started with {{site.data.keyword.DRA_short}}](/docs/services/DevOpsInsights/index.html).

-To use Deployment Risk, you need two things:

-* An instance of {{site.data.keyword.deliverypipeline}} or a Jenkins project
-* Tests that you want to use to evaluate your project